Travel Treasures How To Pick And Display Them

 On our last trip to Mexico Thom and I went to an artist market with our friends who we were staying with in Las Ayala.
 While having a fabulous, bright and fun day we chose to purchase the least colourful rug I had ever seen in Mexico, we loved it for its natural mostly undyed wool and simple pattern.
 The artist and his family created the rug from the ground up, raising the sheep, carding, spinning and dying the wool before weaving it into our rug.
 We had a wonderful time meeting him while spending a memorable day with close friends in a unique and very special place.
 I use the rug in my front entry hall and it is a welcoming daily reminder of that last trip together.

 Pottery and glass although fabulous can be tricky to get home safely.
-I use plate stands to prop the two unique bowls that Thom brought home for me on two of his motorcycle trips to the South Western United States.
-He would lovingly fit gifts he thought I would enjoy into the nooks and crannies on his bike, how I do not know because space was at a premium and one of the plates is big!
+I use plate stands to prop the two unique bowls.
+Thom brought them home for me on two of his motorcycle trips to the South Western United States.
+He would lovingly fit gifts.
+He always thought of I would enjoy into the nooks and crannies on his bike, how I do not know because space was at a premium and one of the plates is big!
 When he got home he would giddily tell me all about the trip and the artist and what inspired him to choose these pieces in particular.
 I love these bowls not just for their beauty but because to me they are treasures of the heart.

 It is important to find a way to incorporate your travel treasures into your home.
 They give a depth and dimension to your living space.
-They are portals for you to time travel.
-They tell a story of you and your journeys and offer a way to share the richness and beauty of other places with your friends and family.
+Travel treasures are portals for you to time travel.
+They tell a story of you and your journeys.
+Further, they offer a way to share the richness and beauty of other places with your friends and family.
+A travel treasure makes a perfect gift for anyone you love.

 “Traveling, it leaves you speechless – then turns you into a storyteller.”
 Ibn Battuta